-Most people with cancer receive a large number of bills and health insurance claims, creating a cycle of paperwork that can be overwhelming.
-To reduce your stress and maintain financial health, it is important to develop a clear system for tracking payments and filing important documents.
-At the same time, keep your system as simple as possible to reduce the effort it takes to stay organized.
-This allows you to spend more time focusing on the people and activities you value.
+Most people with cancer get a large number of bills and health insurance claims.
+This can become stressful if you do not have a system for tracking payments and filing documents.
+Keep your system simple so you can spend more of your time focusing on the people and activities that you value.

 What to track

-Keeping detailed records about your cancer care and tracking the related paperwork will help you manage payments.
+Keep detailed records about your cancer care and track all of the related paperwork.
+Doing so will help you manage medical payments.
 The following are examples of important information to track:

-- Details about each appointment, including the date and any lab work, tests, or procedures that took place
+Details about each appointment, including the tests or procedures you had and the dates they took place

-- The name and dose of each drug prescribed, along with the name of the prescribing doctor
+The name and dose of each drug prescribed and the name of the doctor who prescribed them

-- A current copy of your medical insurance coverage or plan description to use as a reference
+A current copy of your medical insurance coverage

-Bills and invoices from health care providers, such as doctor’s offices, hospitals, or laboratories
+Bills and invoices from health care providers, such as doctor’s offices, hospitals, or labs

-- Insurance claims filed by you or by your doctor or hospital
+Insurance claims filed by you, your doctor, or your hospital

-- Explanation of benefits statements, also called EOBs, from your insurance company for claims it has processed
+Explanation of benefits statements from your insurance company for processed claims

-- Insurance claim rejections you’ve received and appeal letters you’ve written
+Insurance claim rejections you have received and appeal letters you have written

-In addition, if your medical expenses are expected to reach or exceed the Internal Revenue Service minimums, you will want to track travel, meal, and telephone expenses related to your medical care.
-When completing your taxes, you are allowed to deduct the amount by which your total medical expenses are greater than 10% of your adjusted gross income.
+Your medical expenses may reach or go beyond the Internal Revenue Service minimums for the year.
+If so, track all travel, meal, and phone expenses related to your medical care.
+You may be able to deduct a certain amount from your taxes.
+This would be the amount of your total medical expenses that are greater than 10% of your adjusted gross income.